jeffmd/if.arm/README.md

 if.arm
 ======

-An experimental subroutine threaded, register based, forth environment written in Arm Thumb assembly for the Raspberry Pi running under Linux.
+An experimental subroutine threaded, register based, forth like environment written in Arm Thumb assembly for the Raspberry Pi running under Linux.